eldorado101/Wordpress-OpenRouter-AI/README.md

 Thank you for using the OpenRouter Chat Plugin!
 We hope it enhances your WordPress site and provides a seamless AI-powered chat experience for your users.
-If you find this plugin helpful, please consider leaving a review
+If you find this plugin helpful, please consider leaving a review This was a fun project deeloped by Dwight Bedsaul